nlebeck/CouchPotato/README.md

 ### Hulu

 Hulu also works well with this program.
-The controls are similar to Amazon Video: when watching a video, press A to pause/unpause and use the D-Pad left/right buttons to track forwards and backwards; to browse, use the left thumbstick and A button to control the mouse; to search, click the cursor inside the search box and switch to keyboard mode to type in search terms.
+The controls are virtually identical to the Amazon Video controls described above.

 ### Netflix